Adelsö: Geography

 The Adelsö landscape consists of pine-clad rocky hills and moraine ridges dotted with fields and deciduous trees, mainly oak.
-The highest spot on Adelsö is Kunsta Mountain, which is 53.2 m above sea level.
+The highest point on Adelsö is Kunsta Mountain, which is 53.2 m above sea level.
 The top of Kunsta has an outlook tower offering a great view of the middle of Lake Mälaren.

-There are many edible mushrooms and fruit that can be found on Adelsö including chanterelles, black trumpet, blue berries, lingonberries, juniper berries, cherries, apples, and pears.
+Many edible mushrooms and fruit can be found on Adelsö, including chanterelles, black trumpets, blueberries, lingonberries, juniper berries, cherries, apples, and pears.

 Climate

 Adelsö has a mixture between a maritime and continental climate.
-Influenced by its position in the middle of Mälaren, there is seasonal lag in late winter as the water easily freeze to lake ice.
+Influenced by its position in the middle of Mälaren, there is seasonal lag in late winter as the water easily freezes to lake ice.
 In summer, Adelsö is just as warm as inland areas during the day and as a result the island has some of the warmest summers in Northern Europe.
-This is since Mälaren is shallow and surrounded by a lot of land, which in turn raises lake surface temperatures.
+This is because Mälaren is shallow and surrounded by a lot of land, which in turn raises lake surface temperatures.
 Nights are cooler than Stockholm year round.
 The island is dry by Swedish and European standards, with most precipitation arriving being light besides convection in summer.